tomw1808/ethereum-blockchain-entwickler-kurs-2018/README.md

 Together We Will Develop A Blockchain Notary Office, test it, and then deploy it to different networks.

+## Demo

+Checkout https://tomw1808.github.io/ethereum-blockchain-entwickler-kurs-2018/ and set your MetaMask to the Ropsten Network.

+If you don't know what that means, joing the course below for $20 only!
+Everything how this notary is built is described in the course!

+## The Course

 The steps we will be taking to build our blockchain application are...

 * Solidity Basics